python/cpython/Doc/c-api/typeobj.rst

    The print function is only called when the instance is printed to a *real* file;
-   when it is printed to a pseudo-file (like a :class:`StringIO` instance), the instance's :attr:`tp_repr` or :attr:`tp_str` function is called to convert it to a string.
-These are also called when the type's :attr:`tp_print` field is *NULL*.
-A type should never implement :attr:`tp_print` in a way that produces different output than :attr:`tp_repr` or :attr:`tp_str` would.
+   when it is printed to a pseudo-file (like a :class:`StringIO` instance), the instance's :c:member:`~PyTypeObject.tp_repr` or :c:member:`~PyTypeObject.tp_str` function is called to convert it to a string.
+These are also called when the type's :c:member:`~PyTypeObject.tp_print` field is *NULL*.
+A type should never implement :c:member:`~PyTypeObject.tp_print` in a way that produces different output than :c:member:`~PyTypeObject.tp_repr` or :c:member:`~PyTypeObject.tp_str` would.

    The print function is called with the same signature as :c:func:`PyObject_Print`:
    ``int tp_print(PyObject *self, FILE *file, int flags)``.
 The *self* argument is the instance to be printed.
 The *file* argument is the stdio file to which it is to be printed.
 The *flags* argument is composed of flag bits.
 The only flag bit currently defined is :const:`Py_PRINT_RAW`.
-When the :const:`Py_PRINT_RAW` flag bit is set, the instance should be printed the same way as :attr:`tp_str` would format it; when the :const:`Py_PRINT_RAW` flag bit is clear, the instance should be printed the same was as :attr:`tp_repr` would format it.
+When the :const:`Py_PRINT_RAW` flag bit is set, the instance should be printed the same way as :c:member:`~PyTypeObject.tp_str` would format it; when the :const:`Py_PRINT_RAW` flag bit is clear, the instance should be printed the same was as :c:member:`~PyTypeObject.tp_repr` would format it.
 It should return ``-1`` and set an exception condition when an error occurred during the comparison.

-   It is possible that the :attr:`tp_print` field will be deprecated.
-In any case, it is recommended not to define :attr:`tp_print`, but instead to rely on :attr:`tp_repr` and :attr:`tp_str` for printing.
+   It is possible that the :c:member:`~PyTypeObject.tp_print` field will be deprecated.
+In any case, it is recommended not to define :c:member:`~PyTypeObject.tp_print`, but instead to rely on :c:member:`~PyTypeObject.tp_repr` and :c:member:`~PyTypeObject.tp_str` for printing.

    This field is inherited by subtypes.